Huddersfield Giants: Academy/Youth system

-In the 2021 Super League season, the club endured a difficult campaign finishing 9th on the table.

-On 28 May 2022, Huddersfield played in the 2022 Challenge Cup Final against Wigan.
-Huddersfield led Wigan for nearly the entire match until Wigan scored a try with two minutes remaining to win the game 16–14 and deny Huddersfield their first major trophy win in 60 years.

-Huddersfield would finish the 2022 Super League season in third place on the table.
-In the elimination play off, Huddersfield suffered a shock 28–0 loss against Salford which ended their season.

 Stadia

 1878–1992: Fartown Ground

 The Fartown Ground was originally a cricket ground before being occupied by Huddersfield rugby club in 1878.
 It hosted two Challenge Cup finals in 1908 and 1910 and hosted one football match.
 During the 1980s, the stadium fell into disrepair as Huddersfield struggled to attract crowds.
 Huddersfield left Fartown in 1992, but still used it as a training ground until 2004 and it still hosts amateur games.

 1992–1994: Leeds Road

-Huddersfield ground shared with Huddersfield Town at Leeds Road from 1992 to 1994.
+From 1992, Huddersfield entered a ground shared with Huddersfield Town football club at Leeds Road.

-1994–Present: Kirklees Stadium
+1994–2025: Kirklees Stadium

-In 1994 Huddersfield took a share in the then named McAlpine Stadium with Huddersfield Town after they both moved from Leeds Road.
+In 1994, both Huddersfield Giants and Huddersfield Town moved to the purpose built Kirklees Stadium.
 The stadium has hosted Challenge Cup semi finals on multiple occasions.
 The venue has a capacity of 24,500 with the Giants attendance record being 15,629 set on 10 February 2008 for match against rivals Leeds.

+2026 onwards

+Following the 2025 season, Huddersfield Giants will move to Halifax to play in The Shay.
+The club will ground share with the town's rugby league and football clubs while construction of their own smaller stadium occurs, having opted to move out of the Kirklees Stadium due to inability to fill the ground.